|Duration||1 Year Part-time|

-Offered in collaboration with Teagasc, this qualification is the only blended-learning, dairy-focused postgraduate qualification currently available in Ireland which will educate and upskill industry personnel working in dairy processing and related dairy activities or who wish to enter this industry
+This qualification is the only blended-learning, dairy-focused postgraduate qualification currently available in Ireland.
+It aims to educate and upskill industry personnel working in dairy processing and related dairy activities or who wish to enter this industry.

 Skills and Careers Information

-What can I do after I graduate with a Postgraduate Certificate in Dairy Technology and Innovation?
+What can I do after I graduate with a Postgraduate Certificate in Dairy Technology & Innovation?

-In line with the development of a knowledge economy this qualification will enable and empower dairy industry personnel and those wishing to join the industry to implement best practice, embrace new technological developments in dairy processing.
+In line with the development of a knowledge economy, this qualification will enable and empower dairy industry personnel and those wishing to join the industry to implement best practices, embrace new technological developments in dairy processing.

-Occupations associated with Postgraduate Certificate in Dairy Technology and Innovation
+Occupations associated with Postgraduate Certificate in Dairy Technology & Innovation

-- Candidates must be graduates of an NFQ Level 8 degree programme (or equivalent) in food science, nutritional sciences, agricultural sciences, microbiology, biochemistry or related biological sciences with a minimum second class honours (grade 2), ideally with experience working in the dairy industry.
+- Candidates must be graduates of a primary honours degree (NFQ, Level 8) programme (or equivalent) in food science, nutritional sciences, agricultural sciences, microbiology, biochemistry, engineering or related biological sciences with a minimum Second Class Honours Grade II, ideally with experience working in the dairy industry.

-- Holders of UCC’s Level 7 Diploma in Food Science and Technology with a minimum second class honours (grade 1) and a minimum of two years’ experience working in the dairy industry will also be eligible for admission.
+- Holders of UCC’s Level 7 Diploma in Food Science and Technology with a minimum Second Class Honours Grade I and a minimum of two years’ experience working in the dairy industry will also be eligible for admission.

 Fees and Costs